Nortech-ai/nortech-python/docs/index.md

                         batch_size: int = 10000) -> DataFrame
 ```

-Run a deriver locally on a DataFrame or fetching the inputs for a time window.
+Run a deriver locally on a DataFrame.
+The dataframe must have a timestamp index and columns equal to the input names in the deriver definition.

 **Arguments**: